yugabyte/yugabyte-db/docs/content/preview/develop/multi-cloud/_index.md

 - **Closer to users**: Not all cloud providers might have data centers closer to your users in different geographies.
 Choose data centers from different cloud providers that are closer to your users across the world and provide a better experience to all your users.
 - **Data Compliance**: Local data protection laws require data of their citizens to be placed within their country.
 Your cloud provider may not have a data center in that region, but another provider might.

-## Multicloud management
+## Multi-cloud management

-While a multicloud approach offers numerous advantages, heightened management complexity and achieving consistent performance and reliability across multiple clouds could become big challenges for organizations to overcome.
+While a multi-cloud approach offers numerous advantages, heightened management complexity and achieving consistent performance and reliability across multiple clouds could become big challenges for organizations to overcome.

 As the number of cloud providers you utilize increases, the complexity of managing your environment grows.
 Different public cloud vendors offer distinct features, services and APIs for managing their services.
 While it is possible to manage each environment separately, the majority of IT teams lack the necessary time and resources.

-To address these challenges, multicloud management capabilities must be integrated directly into your cloud provider's products and solutions.
+To address these challenges, multi-cloud management capabilities must be integrated directly into your cloud provider's products and solutions.
 This integration enables you to gain comprehensive visibility across all your cloud environments, monitor costs and usage, implement consistent security controls and policies, and seamlessly manage workloads.

 ## Hybrid cloud